schalkneethling/150days-of-html/content/book/day020/_index.md

+---
+title: Chapter 20 | The hgroup, address and heading elements
+keywords: html, html standard, how-to, learn html
+description: In this chapter we start looking at the grouping content elements in HTML.
+menu:
+  book:
+    weight: 20
+---

-# Day 20
+# Chapter 20 | The hgroup, address and heading elements

-Welcome to day 20!

-Today we start looking at the grouping content elements in HTML.
+In this chapter we start looking at the grouping content elements in HTML.

 ## p(paragraph) and div elements

-We start off with the two grouping content elements that are the most common purpose elements of the bunch.
+We start off with the two grouping content elements that are the most general purpose elements of the bunch.
 While they can both be used in a variety of similar ways, it is important to always use the element that makes the most semantic sense.

 For example, both the following examples are valid: